nilostolte/MicroVBA-PowerPoint/README.md

 ### Executing the Example

 Opening the file [PPTPathAnalysis.pptm](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/PPTPathAnalysis.pptm), one sees a blank presentation.
-One should be make sure to [enable macros](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/Example/README.md#enabling-macros) in the PowerPoint application.
+One should make sure to [enable macros](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/Example/README.md#enabling-macros) in the PowerPoint application.
 The object must be created by the macro **example**.
 To see the macro, one should press **ALT+F8**.
 As a result one should get this window:

 ![image](https://user-images.githubusercontent.com/80269251/117228042-377db280-ade6-11eb-917a-66549aa73798.png)